Clinical Director, AAMFT, MN Board of Marriage & Family Therapy and Board of Behavioral Health & Therapy Approved Supervisor

 Shelly@BeaconTherapyAssociates.com

-I have more than 23 years of experience working with families, children, adolescents, and adults.
-In addition to my clinical experience, I have managerial experience in community mental health administration, quality control, attainment of national health certification and the start-up/ownership of two mental health companies.
-I am a Clinical Member of both the American Association for Marriage and Family Therapy and the American Psychotherapy Association.
-I am an Approved Supervisor for the State of Minnesota for both the Board of Marriage and Family Therapy and for the Board of Behavioral Health and Therapy; as well as an Approved Supervisor for AAMFT
+I have more than two decades of experience working with families, children, adolescents, and adults.
+In addition to my clinical experience, I have managerial experience in community mental health administration, quality control, attainment of national health certification, and the start-up/ownership of two mental health companies.
+I am an Approved Supervisor for the State of Minnesota for both the Board of Marriage and Family Therapy and for the Board of Behavioral Health and Therapy, as well as a clinical member and an approved supervisor for AAMFT.

 Ashley@BeaconTherapyAssociates.com